Toloka/docs/en/template-builder/operations/play-audio.md

 [View example in the sandbox](https://tb.yandex.net/editor?config=N4Igxg9gdgZglgcxALhMAOlABF9IBucApgO57JYbY64gAuAngA5Hm2GkB0ANnAM508AGkw1acOkQC2fNgG1RYyoqW1GLNng4lOAQwCuAEzgRhKpXn0AnbppAALOnSZ9kAejfxuRALREAHrpSTN58PpBSnAgS9voARpwmbvohELqGfG4ATAAMAIwA7G55eZ5w3gD6AUEhRBUAsgAKAMwVBTk5ANIAQpzBzWbUqnjcEBBMbHRW+qxDNAC+5gC6iotQ8yBCIHBQTPp0KGgb80A&locale=en).

-## Make sure that the annotator listened to the audio {#validate-listened}
+## Make sure that the Toloker listened to the audio {#validate-listened}

 {% list tabs %}

 - Started listening

-  To make sure that the annotator played back the audio and at least started listening to it, use the `condition.played` component in the `validation` property.
+  To make sure that the Toloker played back the audio and at least started listening to it, use the `condition.played` component in the `validation` property.
   ```json
   {
     "type": "view.audio",